jito-foundation/stakenet/docs/validators/instant-unstaking.md

 # Instant Unstaking

-[Detailed description of the instant unstaking process goes here]
+[Detailed description of the instant unstaking process in progress.
+For now, see Program Overview.]